-The study investigates the long-term effects of microcredit programs on rural households in Bangladesh, involving almost 1,800 households recruited from 87 villages across 29 thanas.
-Participants were randomly selected in 1991 to 1992 from villages with 51 to 600 households.
-The cohort consists of rural households and were followed up once, approximately seven years later, from 1998 to1999.
+The Bangladesh Rural Microcredit Survey investigates the long-term effects of microcredit programs on rural households in Bangladesh, involving almost 1,800 households recruited from 87 villages across 29 thanas.
+Participants were randomly selected from 1991 to 1992 from villages with 51 to 600 households.
+The households were followed up once, approximately seven years later, from 1998 to 1999.

 Study design